 The Roche-Syapse collaboration to develop analytics programs may enable health systems to measure the impact of precision therapies, said Damon Hostin, CEO of the Precision Medicine Alliance.

-Hostin oversees the bioinformatics partnership between two of the nation’s largest nonprofits—Dignity Health and Catholic Health Initiatives—and is in charge of integration of oncology data between the health systems.
+Hostin oversees the precision medicine partnership between two of the nation’s largest nonprofits—Dignity Health and Catholic Health Initiatives—and is in charge of integration of oncology and other clinical data programs between the health systems.
 The network describes itself as the largest community-based precision medicine program in the U.S.

 “As important as the core technology is, it’s about bringing the ecosystem together.
 And Syapse has been effective in doing this on a common platform,” Hostin said to The Cancer Letter.
 “This is, I think, a sign of the [precision medicine] field maturing, where it’s being beholden to any of the economic measures that any intervention would be held to.